2KurvaGaming/Network-V9-exam/notes/Network Topology.md

 ---

-## 💥 The ***Physical Topology-*** describes the placement of nodes and how they are connected by the transmission media.the network.
-💡  For example, in one network, nodes might be directly connected via a single cable; in another network, each node might connect to a switching appliance via separate cables.
-  - These two networks have different physical topologies.
----
 ## 🔶 The ***logical Topology*** topology describes the flow of data through the network.

 ## 🌐 Logical Topology 101: The Digital Vibes! 💬💫